2 to 2.5 years part-time

 Admission is based on:

-- Bachelor degree in any discipline plus five years relevant professional experience
+- a Bachelor degree in any discipline plus five years relevant professional experience or

-- Graduate Certificate of Professional Practice (Digital Learning)
+- a Graduate Certificate of Digital Learning Leadership

 Recognition of prior learning